xeniaqian94/kdd21-MLVis/README.md

 #### Intellectual Property Note
-Thank you, for readers interested about source implementation.
+Thank you for readers interested about source implementation.
 We unfortunately cannot share here due to company policy.

 #### Contacts
 Please email questions to Xin Qian (xinq@umd.edu).